 What is healthy for our cities and our environment is healthy for us.
 The opposite is also true.

 This is the total amount of land that Interstate 35, Railroad Street, and associated infrastructure consumes within downtown Duluth.
 This mass of roadway takes up just shy of 20% of all space within downtown.

 The question is: is our infrastructure overbuilt for our community?
 The answer seems to be yes.
 A recent report by the Metropolitan Interstate Council indicates I-35's downtown stretch handles less than 50% of its intended capacity.
-Meanwhile, recent highway infrastructure projects in Duluth have gone significantly over budget while our pothole lined streets struggle to be maintained.
-Eventually, our freeway will find itself at the end of its useful life, at which point scaling back this piece of infrastructure could create a win-win scenario, creating a solution which is less expensive to maintain (i.e. you pay less taxes) while creating more space for development (which adds more to city tax revenues).
+Meanwhile, recent highway infrastructure projects in Duluth have gone significantly over budget while our pothole-lined streets struggle to be maintained.
+Eventually, our freeway will find itself at the end of its useful life, at which point scaling back this piece of infrastructure could create a win-win scenario, creating a solution that is less expensive to maintain (i.e. you pay fewer taxes) while creating more space for development (which adds more to city tax revenues).

 Interstate 35 Is Past Its Prime

 The following chart shows how average annual daily trips on Interstate 35 have fallen since 1999.
 Curent freeway traffic through downtown is less than that of Central Entrance and Mesaba Avenue.